-The chowder is creamy, thick, and filling.
+This vegetarian corn chowder is creamy, thick, and filling.
 We made homemade buttermilk biscuits to go with the chowder.
 They were the perfect addition to this comforting and delicious meal.
-Josh topped his bowl off with shredded cheddar cheese, which made the chowder even more creamy and rich.
-If you are looking for a hearty fall meal, give this easy Corn Chowder a try.
+Josh topped his bowl off with shredded cheddar cheese, which made the corn chowder even more creamy and rich.
+If you are looking for a hearty fall meal, give this easy corn chowder soup a try.

 - 2 tablespoons butter

 - 2 garlic cloves minced

 - 1 large carrot chopped

 - 1 red pepper seeds removed and diced